 I’m working on a printable and blank version of my End-of-Life Binder, but it will take a while.
 Hopefully, I will have downloadable binder templates you can edit and print at a very affordable price.

 Please don’t wait on me.
 Get started on your binder as soon as you can.
-If you believe you’ll be interested in the downloadable binder templates I’m making, join my email list.
+If you are interested in the downloadable binder templates I’m making, join my email list.
 That’s the best method of announcing that they are ready.

 What Is A End-of-Life Binder, And Why Do We Need One